LarryCN/VEDiC/README.md

 # VEDiC
-Versioned Document Collections: Build a two-level non-positional(set- and bag-oriented way) index and a positional(extract common string) index, to support versioned documents query like Wiki
+Versioned Document Collections: Build a two-level non-positional(set- and bag-oriented way) index and a positional(extract common string) index, to support versioned documents query like Wiki.